Improving Your Home Security with Illuminated Address Plaques

 Four types of illuminated address plaques are available online at The Mailboxworks:

 Reflective Address Plaques

-In the absence of a power supply such as electricity, batteries, or solar-power, reflective address plaques are designed with a reflective surface that mirror or reflect back any light source that hits it, such as headlights, a flashlight, or even your phone light.
+In the absence of a power supply such as electricity, batteries, or solar power, reflective address plaques are designed with a reflective surface that mirrors or reflects back any light source that hits it, such as headlights, a flashlight, or even your phone light.
 Reflective address plaques make it easier for guests, emergency response personnel, and delivery persons to find your home address whenever it is dark out.

 Some examples of reflective address plaques include:

-The Majestic Vertical Safety 911 Reflective House Numbers, which can be mounted to your mailbox post.
+The Majestic Vertical Safety 911 Reflective House Numbers can be mounted to your mailbox post.

-The Majestic Vertical Reflective 911 Safety Double Sided Yard Marker address plaque that can be placed anywhere in the yard that is visible from the road.
+The Majestic Vertical Reflective 911 Safety Double-Sided Yard Marker address plaque can be placed anywhere in the yard that is visible from the road.

-If electricity or battery power is not available and you’d prefer to illuminate your address right on your post mount mailbox, you might want to consider selecting a solar powered address plaque that comes with a new post mounted mailbox such as the Brightlight Solutions Solar Mailbox and Post.
-Solar lighted address plaques harness the power of the sun during the daylight hours in order to backlight the address plaque during the evening hours.
+If electricity or battery power is not available and you’d prefer to illuminate your address right on your post-mount mailbox, you might want to consider selecting a solar-powered address plaque that comes with a new post-mounted mailbox such as the Brightlight Solutions Solar Mailbox and Post.
+Solar-lighted address plaques harness the power of the sun during daylight hours in order to backlight the address plaque during the evening hours.
 A solar lamp is also known as solar light or solar lantern,

 This solar powered address plaque utilizes six LED lights for illuminating the multi-sided address plaque that is mounted on the top of the mailbox post.
 A NiMH battery is included with the solar address plaque, providing power whenever the solar power is inadequate.
 The Brightlight Solutions Solar Mailbox and Post is available at The MailboxWorks, the nation’s leading retailer of illuminated address plaques and mailboxes.